What is meningococcal meningitis (spinal meningitis, cerebrospinal fever, meningococcemia)?

 How is meningococcal meningitis spread?

 The meningococcus bacteria is spread by direct close contact with nose or throat discharges of an infected person.
 About eight percent of healthy people carry this particular bacteria in their nose and throat without any signs of illness.
-Why certain people become ill upon acquiring the organism is not fully understood.
+Generally, it takes close (for example, coughing or kissing) or lengthy contact to spread these bacteria.
+Fortunately, they are not as contagious as germs that cause the common cold or the flu.
+People do not catch the bacteria through casual contact or by breathing air where someone with meningococcal disease has been.
 Close living quarters, such as in military barracks and dormitories, favor transmission of the organism.

 What are the symptoms of meningococcal meningitis?